kvb2univpitt/i2b2-demo/i2b2-data-demo/postgresql/README.md

 ### Update the pm_cell_data Table

-As mentioned above, the Docker containers run on a user-defined bridge network **i2b2-demo-net** so that the containers can communicate with eacher using the container names.
-The **pm_cell_data** table contains URLs for the web application to communicate with the **i2b2-core-server**.
-The URLs need to be updated from ***localhost*** to the Docker container name ***i2b2-core-server-demo***.
+The **pm_cell_data** table contains URLs used by the i2b2 web application to communicate with the i2b2 core servers.
+As mentioned above, Docker containers that run on the same Docker network communicate with eacher using their container names.
+The URLs need to be updated from ***localhost*** to the i2b2-core-server's container name ***i2b2-core-server-demo***.

-Open up a terminal in the directory **i2b2-demo/i2b2-data-demo/postgresql**.
-Execute the following command to run PostgreSQL to execute the SQL script that updates the IP address to the container name in the **pm_cell_data** table:
+Open up a terminal in the directory **i2b2-demo/i2b2-data-demo/postgresql** and execute the following command to run PostgreSQL to execute the SQL script that updates the IP address to the container name in the **pm_cell_data** table:

 ```
 psql postgresql://postgres:demouser@localhost:5432/i2b2 -f ./resources/update_tables.sql